Eating Disorder Awareness Week

 One Size Doesn't Fit All

-From February 1–7, 2018 is Eating Disorder Awareness Week (EDAW).
-It is a nation-wide awareness week that was created to bring light to the prevalence of risks of Eating Disorders (ED).
-The goal is to improve the support of those with EDs.
+This week is Eating Disorder Awareness Week (EDAW).
+The goal is to improve the support of those with Eating Disorders (ED).
 This year, the staff at National Eating Disorder Information Centre (NEDIC) are “promoting the message that One Size DOESN'T Fit All, to shine a light on the fact that Eating Disorders can and do affect individuals of all genders, ages, races and ethnic identities, sexual orientations and socio-economic backgrounds.”

 NEDIC has teamed up with the Canadian Mental Health Association (CMHA) and the National Initiative for Eating Disorders (NEID) to create a toolkit; it has a number of resources that can be downloaded as well as information about eating disorders.
 On Tuesday February 6, there is an event called VoicED: An Event for Eating Disorder Awareness week.
 This event will be include visual art, music, dance, comedy, and spoken word performances by those whose lives have been affected by eating disorders.